 Research motivation

-The motivation for this study arose from the serological test developed at the Federal University of Paraná, which in the validation process showed better sensitivity results than commercial tests.
-A more sensitive test allows specific antibodies to be detected even at low titers, and thus to effectively assess whether there is still a protective antibody response in individuals who have been infected by the disease.
+The motivation for this study arose from the serological test developed at the Federal University of Paraná, which in the validation process showed better sensitivity than commercial tests.
+A more sensitive test allows specific antibodies to be detected even at low titers, and thus to effectively assess whether there is still a protective antibody response in individuals who have been infected by the virus.

 Research objectives

-The aim of the research was to see if a pattern of SARS-CoV-2 specific immunoglobulin G (IgG) production can be determined according to time from the time of infection of the individual.
+The aim of this study was to identify if a pattern of SARS-CoV-2 specific immunoglobulin G (IgG) production can be determined according to the time elapsed since diagnosis of the disease/onset of symptoms.
 The data could indicate, for example, the interval between vaccination doses.

 Research methods

-The research was initiated after approval by the ethics committee.
-The participants were tested by real-time reverse transcriptase-polymerase chain reaction by the municipal government, which provided us with the data.
+This study was initiated after approval by the ethics committee.
+The participants were tested by real-time reverse transcriptase-polymerase chain reaction, the municipal government provided us with the data.
 Only positive cases were included in the study.
 Blood collection was performed by our research team and the method used for specific IgG antibodies was the indirect enzyme-linked immunosorbent assay.
 Statistical analyses were performed by the statistician of the research group, one of the authors of the manuscript.

 Research results

 The results of the study showed that there is no time pattern for the production of specific IgG.
-Less than one month after infection some participants no longer have detectable IgG in their serum, while others have the antibodies seven months after infection.
+Less than one month after infection, some participants no longer have detectable IgG in the serum, while others have the antibodies seven months after infection.

 Research conclusions

-The conclusion of the study was that, in addition to the impossibility of establishing a temporal pattern of IgG response, the data indicate that SARS-CoV-2 does not appear to induce a long-lasting humoral response.
+In addition to the impossibility of establishing a temporal pattern of IgG response, the data indicate that SARS-CoV-2 does not appear to induce a long-lasting humoral response.

 Research perspectives